kvztrm/remote-events/README.md

 game:GetService("ReplicatedStorage"):WaitForChild("ncxyzero_bridgenet2-fork@1.1.5"):WaitForChild("dataRemoteEvent"):FireServer(unpack(args))
 ```

-""Slot 1 can be changed from 1 to 17""
+# Slot 1 can be changed from 1 to 17